 Find Cheap Auto Insurance Quotes in Your Area

-New car replacement coverage is a form of insurance available to drivers of new cars, so long as they have collision and comprehensive coverage.
-If your car is totaled in an accident within a certain time after you buy it — typically between one and three years — new car replacement insurance will pay for the full replacement cost of a brand-new car that's the same make and model as the one you had.
+New-car replacement coverage is a form of insurance available to policyholders with brand-new cars, so long as they have collision and comprehensive coverage.
+If your car is totaled in an accident within a certain period after you buy it — typically between one and three years — new-car replacement insurance will pay for the full replacement cost of a new car that's the same make and model as the one you had.
 You'll only be responsible for paying the deductible associated with your comprehensive or collision coverage.

-Cars depreciate over time, losing value as they get older and rack up miles and.
-And brand-new cars lose their value the fastest.
-So if your car is totaled soon after you purchase it, you'll be without a car, and the amount you'll receive from your comprehensive or collision policy won't pay out enough money for you to replace your old vehicle with the same.
+Cars depreciate over time, losing value as they get older and rack up miles.
+Brand-new cars lose their value the fastest.
+So if your car is totaled soon after you purchase it, you'll be without a car, and the amount your insurer pays out likely won't cover an exact replacement.
 This is because comprehensive and collision coverages only cover the actual cost value, or ACV, which factors in depreciation.

-There's no simple formula to determine whether new car replacement insurance is worth the cost, just as there's no formula to set the correct level of liability coverage—it depends on how much risk you're willing to tolerate.
-Or, conversely, it depends how much you're willing to pay to make the risk of losing your brand-new car disappear.
+There's no simple formula to determine whether new-car replacement insurance is worth the cost, just as there's no formula to set the correct level of liability coverage.
+It depends on how much risk you're willing to tolerate or how much you're willing to pay to protect yourself against the risk.
 When deciding whether you want to add replacement coverage to your insurance policy, consider:

-- How likely your car is to be totaled in an accident
+- Whether your car is likely to be totaled in an accident.

 - How quickly your car is depreciating.
-Newer and more expensive cars depreciate faster, making replacement coverage of greater value.
+Newer and more expensive cars depreciate faster, making replacement coverage a greater value.

-- Whether you would be able to afford to replace your car without it.
+- Whether you can afford to replace your car without this type of coverage.

 - The amount your insurance company charges for coverage.

-Ultimately, the best way to determine whether new car replacement is worth it for you is whether the additional cost is justified by the peace of mind it offers.
-With new car replacement coverage, you'll be able to drive and enjoy your new car without worrying about what would happen if it was totaled in an accident.
+Ultimately, the best way to determine whether new-car replacement is worth it for you is to consider whether the additional cost is justified by the peace of mind it offers.
+With new-car replacement coverage, you'll be able to drive and enjoy your new car without worrying about what would happen if it was totaled in an accident.